EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Commissioners of the Central Park**.
 1858. *Documents of the Board of Commissioners of the Central Park for the Year Ending April 30, 1858.* New York, NY: William C. Bryant & Co. [[PDF](http://nyc.gov/html/records/pdf/govpub/4277documents_manhattan_central_park_1857-58.pdf)]

+**Commissioners of Records**.
+1858.
+“Grantors W, Part Second.” *Index of Conveyances Recorded in the Office of Register of the City and County of New York.* New York, NY: McSpedon and Baker.
+Family Search.
+[New York, Land Records 1630–1975](https://www.familysearch.org/en/search/collection/2078654), Conveyance index-grantor 1654–1866 S–Z.

 **Common Council of the City of New York**.
 1853?
 [Central Park [Planning/ Condemnation Maps]](https://digitalcollections.nypl.org/items/4fe489f0-0c4e-0132-c669-58d385a7b928).
 The New York Public Library Digital Collections.
 Lionel Pincus and Princess Firyal Map Division, New York Public Library. *Note: These maps may be copies of the Sage 1856 map.*

 **Conyers, Lawrence**.
 2005. *GPR Surveys, Seneca Village Project Sites, Central Park, New York.* Report for the Institute for the Exploration of Seneca Village History, New York, NY.